The definition of a crucible is a vessel or container made of materials that resist great heat.

 An example of a crucible is a container made of graphite or porcelain that melts only at very high temperatures.

-Origin: ML crucibulum, lamp, crucible, prob. < Gmc, as in OE cruce, pot, jug, MHG kruse, earthen pot (see cruse) + L suffix -ibulum (as in thuribulum, censer), but assoc. by folk etym. with L crux, cross, as if lamp burning before cross
+Origin of crucibleMedieval Latin crucibulum, lamp, crucible, probably from Gmc, as in Old English cruce, pot, jug, Middle High German kruse, earthen pot (see cruse) + Classical Latin suffix -ibulum (as in thuribulum, censer), but associated, association by folk etymology with Classical Latin crux, cross, as if in reference, refer to a lamp burning before a cross

 - A vessel made of a refractory substance such as graphite or porcelain, used for melting and calcining materials at high temperatures.

 - a.
 An extremely difficult experience or situation; a severe test or trial: “the emotional crucible of a wartime deployment” ( Kristin Henderson ) See Synonyms at trial.b.
 A place, time, or situation in which different social forces or intellectual influences come together and cause new developments: “Macroeconomics … was cast in the crucible of the Depression” ( Peter Passell )

 Origin of crucibleMiddle English crusible from Medieval Latin crūcibulum night-light, crucible possibly from Old French croisuel cresset ; see cresset .

 - (chemistry) A cup-shaped piece of laboratory equipment used to contain chemical compounds when heating them to very high temperatures.

 - A heat-resistant container in which metals are melted, usually at temperatures above 500°C, commonly made of graphite with clay as a binder.